 Method 3: The Shape Overlay

-Choose a shape or graphic that will be able to hold your entire headline comfortably, and place the text inside of it.
-Feel free to add a playful subhead and some additional graphics like an arrow, like I’ve done below.
+Choose a shape or graphic to hold your entire headline comfortably, and place the text inside.
+Feel free to add a playful subhead and additional graphics like an arrow, as I’ve done below.

 Method 4: Transparency Overlay

 Maybe you want to place your text directly on top of the image, but you don’t have space clear enough to fit all of your text.
 This would be a good time to create a see-through shape or box that lays over the image.
 Make sure it’s opaque enough to see through to the image below but still clear enough to read the type on top (I try to stick between 75% and 90% opacity).

 Method 5: The Collage